Swamp-Ig/pizone/README.md

 This is a python interface to the [iZone](https://izone.com.au/) airconditioning system.

-The specifications for the interface are contained in the [encloded pdf](./AC-DOC-1401-11_iZoneEthernetInterface.pdf).
+The specifications for the interface are contained in the [encluded pdf](./AC-DOC-1401-11_iZoneEthernetInterface.pdf).

 ## Usage